Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [~] User environmental features should be also be installed as root user or use flag overwrite for the user. --> There is already some functioning but further testing is required.
 - [x] Create a data structure to store the necessary permissions for each installation type.
 - [ ] protects exits for flag ignore errors.
+- [ ] repositoryclone installations also are being cached

 ###### NEW FEATURES
 - [~] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `rpm`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager